Pulmonary hypertension patient information

 - Money to pay for any prescriptions, or an exemption card

-Please note that we are a teaching hospital, so medical students may be present for some appointments.
+Please note that we are a teaching hospital, so medical and nursing students and visiting trainees may be present for some appointments.
 If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.

-- ventilation perfusion scan (VQ scan): This scan is used to examine blood and air supplies to your lungs.
-You will be given a very small amount of intravenous radioactive dye and a few minutes later you will be scanned with a special camera.
-We will then get you to breathe a gas containing a small amount of a radioactive tracer through a facemask and be scanned again.
-The radioactivity is harmless and no discomfort is involved.
+- ventilation perfusion scan (VQ scan): This scan is used to compare the delivery of blood and air to your lungs.
+We will give you a very small amount of medical radioactive dye into a vein and a few minutes later you will be scanned with a special camera.
+We will then ask you to breathe a gas containing a small amount of a radioactive tracer through a facemask and be scanned again.
+The radioactivity is harmless and causes no discomfort.
 This test will show us if you have any blood clots in your lungs

 - abdominal ultrasound: This investigation is similar to the echocardiogram.
-We use gel over the abdomen which allows us to look at the organs inside the abdomen to check for any abnormalities or evidence of increased blood pressure in the liver
+We will apply gel to your abdomen and use an ultrasound wand to look your abdominal organs and check for any abnormalities or evidence of increased blood pressure in the liver

 - lung function tests: These involve a number of breathing tests and will take about 20 minutes to perform.
 The test will assess how well your lungs are able to work

-- nocturnal oxygen saturations: The level of oxygen in your blood is monitored while you are asleep to check for low levels, which may be the cause of your pulmonary hypertension
+- nocturnal oxygen saturations: We will monitor the level of oxygen in your blood while you are asleep to check for low levels, which may be the cause of your pulmonary hypertension

-- CT scans high contrast and spiral CT scans: These scans give a very clear picture of your heart, lungs and their blood vessels.
+- CT scans: These scans give a very clear picture of your heart, lungs and their blood vessels.
 You are passed through a scanner which takes x-ray pictures of your chest.
 This is painless and usually lasts around 15 minutes.
 You will need to stay very still for this test.
 The test will show the organs in your chest and any abnormalities in the blood vessels

-- cardiac magnetic resonance scan: This procedure is also called nuclear magnetic resonance and produces vertical and cross-sectional images, similar to CT scanning.
-This scan does not require a contrast medium
+- cardiac magnetic resonance scan: This procedure is called nuclear magnetic resonance and produces vertical and cross-sectional images, similar to CT scanning

 - catheter studies: These are special studies and are performed if we need to know how much blood your heart can pump and how you respond to certain treatments.
-These are performed in the cath lab and are done as part of a hospital admission.
-A thin flexible tube (catheter) is passed into one of the large veins, usually in your groin, arm or neck.
-Measurements of pressure and oxygen levels are then taken in the upper and lower chambers of the heart and the blood vessels in the lung.
-You will be awake for the procedure, but a local anaesthetic will make this painless.
-Sometimes you will be given intravenous fluid during the procedure and we will recheck the pressure.
-You may also be given nitric oxide gas to inhale to test how much the blood vessels in the lungs relax.
-For some patients we also pass a catheter through an artery, usually in the groin, or wrist under local anaesthetic.
-Dye is then passed through the catheter and the arteries supplying the heart muscle with blood can be clearly seen and assessed for any blockages
+These are performed in the catheter lab and are done as part of a hospital admission.
+A thin flexible tube (catheter) is passed into one of the large veins, usually in your arm or neck, and rarely the groin.
+We will measure the pressure and oxygen levels in the upper and lower chambers of your heart and the blood vessels in your lungs.
+You will be awake for this procedure, but a local anaesthetic will make this painless.
+You may be given intravenous fluid or asked to undertake some stationary cycling during the procedure and we will recheck the pressure.
+You may also be given nitric oxide gas to inhale to test how much the blood vessels in your lungs relax.
+For some patients, we also pass a catheter through an artery, usually in the groin, or wrist under local anaesthetic.
+Dye is then passed through the catheter so the arteries supplying the heart muscle with blood can be clearly seen and assessed for any blockages.
+This is called a coronary angiogram

-Following a diagnosis of pulmonary arterial hypertension you will be given a copy of your plan of care, which will form part of your patient held record (PHR).
+Following a diagnosis of pulmonary arterial hypertension or chronic thromboembolic pulmonary hypertension you will be given a copy of your plan of care, which will form part of your patient held record (PHR).
 This record is for you to keep, and will have information about your illness and treatment, as well as test results and clinic letters.

-You will be offered copies of your clinic and discharge letters, for you to file them at the back of the PHR.
-Please remember to take it with you when you visit your doctor, local hospital, dentist or other health professional so that they can record what has been happening to you.
+You will be offered copies of your clinic and discharge letters, for you to file them at the back of the record.
+Please remember to take your record with you when you visit your doctor, local hospital, dentist, or other health professional so that they can record what has been happening to you.
+We will also provide you with more information about pulmonary hypertension and give you the details of the national patients association, PHA-UK.

 About this page